Most item fields are optional:

-You will be blocked if an items was sold and/or returned. instead of deleting, edit the item to make sure there is zero (0) quantity and that the item is hidden from public view.
+You will be blocked if an item was sold and/or returned.
+Instead of deleting, edit the item to make sure there is zero (0) quantity and that the item is hidden from public view.

 FAQ: What is the Tracking Number?

-A: The Tracking number is a unique identifier generated when the item is first entered into the software and will not change - making it the preferred identifier for tracking your physical items prior to your event.
-It is common practice to enter donations into the software then affix a number to the physical item to denote that the item has been processed and to allow items to be moved to your event venue and displayed in an organized manner.
-Item numbers are often changed at the end of the procurement process (items are added to lots, moved to new tables etc) so it is problematic to track physical items by item number.
+A: The Tracking number is a unique identifier generated when the item is first entered into the software.
+This number will not change - making it the preferred identifier for tracking your physical items prior to your event.
+It is common practice to enter donations into the software then affix a number to the physical item.
+This shows that the item has been processed and allows you to move items to your event venue and display them in an organized manner.
+Item numbers are often changed at the end of the procurement process (items are added to lots, moved to new tables, etc) so it is problematic to track physical items by item number.

 FAQ: Why are some/all items missing from a lot?

 A: Items are not permanently moved to the lot until the Lot item is saved.
 We recommend selecting the desired items for a lot, naming the Lot item, then saving the record to ensure your items are saved to the lot, before proceeding with edits to the price fields and description/restriction text.